America, It’s Time for Taco Tuesday

 This is it, America.
-Today is Election Day 2016, and while I realize that not everyone is going to agree on politics, I think we can all agree on some basic fundamentals.
+While I realize that not everyone is going to agree on politics, I think we can all agree on some basic fundamentals.
 Like: Tacos are delicious.
 And today is Taco Tuesday.

 I don’t know what tomorrow may bring, but I do know two things: 1) Everyone in my household who is eligible to vote, did so and 2) we’re having tacos for dinner tonight.

 Please vote today if you haven’t already.
 And then come on back here for some taco inspiration, because I’ve got you covered if you’re not interested in a standard ground-beef-and-spices taco, today.

 What my family will be eating tonight—and what I make any time I want a delicious dinner with about 2 minutes of work, total—is a variation on the basic Mexican Crockpot Chicken recipe you see everywhere online (I’ve linked to Mess For Less, but seriously, this recipe is everywhere).
 If you like Mexican flavors and chicken, this is the simplest recipe ever, open to variation, and the crock does all the work.
 The basic formula is chicken + salsa + black beans + corn.
 That’s it, and you’d be hard-pressed to screw it up (it’s very forgiving in terms of proportions).
 Once the chicken is cooked (and I usually put it in at breakfast time at let it go on Low all day), shred it up with a couple of forks and mix everything together.
 Your delicious mixture is now ready to loaded into taco shells or eaten in a bowl like chili.
 We top ours with a Mexican cheese blend and sour cream.